DallanQ/lotr_journeys_in_middle_earth/QA.md

 [trailblazer](https://boardgamegeek.com/thread/2713262/trailblazer)

-> Pathfinder #1: "Before you sprint, gain 1 inspiration.
-Sprint 1"
-> If I use this card as Sprint 1, do I get 1 inspiration due to the text above it "Before you sprint..." ?
-> Or is it a choice between on or the other?
+> If I use the Pathfinder #1 card for Sprint 1, do I automatically gain 1 inspiration from the "Before you sprint..." text, or is it a choice between gaining inspiration or sprinting?

 When the skill is prepared, the text is active, so gaining the inspiration applies to the same card too.